Colts beat Lions 27-17, but lose QB Sam Ehlinger to injury

 Colts: Backup OT Sam Tevi was carted off with an injured left leg early in the third quarter, when Hundley’s first pass was intercepted by Corn Elder. … WR Dezmon Patmon, who caught the 60-yard pass from Ehlinger, left the game with a foot injury.

-Lions: OT Dan Skipper went off the field on a cart late in the first half with an injury to his lower left leg.
+Lions: Boyle hurt his right thumb during the game and had it protected in a brace.
+“We may have to prepare for him to be out for a bit,” Campbell said. … OT Dan Skipper went off the field on a cart late in the first half with an injury to his lower left leg.

 UP NEXT